-Configuration of a wide variety of pitch count and resulting rest rules is supported within ChangeUp, and other non-standard custom rules can be enabled through customization.
+ChangeUp supports a configuration of a wide variety of pitch count and resulting rest rules.
+Other non-standard rules can be customized within the mobile app.

 The following rule types are preconfigured and/or can easily be configured by the ChangeUp support team on behalf of your team, league or tournament within ChangeUp's administration module: